flucoma/EdinburghWorkshop2021/monday/2_towards_a_corpus.md

 This is a bit of a deep-end task; please shout absolutely *as soon* as you want hints, explanations, us to patch it through, whatever.
 We want to see what makes sense at this stage :-D

 **When you're done, make sure to save your assembled corpus (however you've assembled it)**

+## Epilogue

+If you open some of the FluCoMa examples (`~/Documents/Max 8/Packages/FluCoMa/dataset/1-learning examples/`), say `10a-weighted-MFCCs-comparison.maxpat` you'll see that there's a set of corpus building abstractions (which you may also have noticed when we looked at the FluCoMa overview).

+So why have we just done all that?
+Well, those abstractions – and what makes them helpful – are much easier to grasp if you've been through the steps at least once.

+They're also quite opinionated about how a corpus should be put together, and different boilerplate-saving ways of going about it could be equally useful.